wgm-applied-math/srbench/docs/user_guide.md

 **Output**: next to each `.json` file, an additional file named `.json.updated` is saved with the symbolic assessment included.

-### For docker users
+### Building docker locally

 When a new algorithm is submitted to SRBench, a GitHub workflow will generate a docker image and push it to [Docker Hub](hub.docker.com).
 Ths means that you can also easily pull the images, without having to deal with local installations.

-To use docker, you first run `bash scripts/make_docker_compose_file.sh` in the root directory.
-Then `docker compose up` should create the images.
+To build the docker images locally, first run `bash scripts/make_docker_compose_file.sh` in the root directory.
+Then `docker compose up` should create the images, and `docker compose build` will build them.
+To build the image of a specific algorithm you can call build with the name of the service (_e.g._ to build only feat you can do `docker compose build feat`).

 You can now submit arbitrary python commands to the image, _e.g._ `docker compose run feat bash test.sh`

-Or you can enter bash mode using an image with `docker compose run feat bash`
+Or you can enter bash mode using an image with `docker compose run feat bash`.

+### Pushing to dockerhub on different account

+If you make changes to the images and want to upload, first you create a docker account.

+Then, change `scripts/make_docker_compose_file.sh` and to use your docker hub ID.
+Also change the id in the base dockerfiles (`argDockerfile` and `alg-Dockerfile`).

+Now you can run `bash scripts/make_docker_compose_file.sh`, then `docker compose build`.

+On the website, create a repository with the name of the service you want to push (that is, the name of the algorithm, _e.g._ `feat`) Login in the with `docker login`, and run `docker push docker_hub_id/alg_name:latest`, where `latest` is the tag.

+### Using singularity

+To use singularity (_i.e._ you need to move your images to a cluster) you may need to push to dockerhub first.

+Create a folder for the `.sif` files.

+Pull the image with `singularity pull folder/name.sif docker://user_id/image`.
+It will convert the docker container into something singularity can use.

+**OBS:** the scripts are designed to run on a cluster using singularity.

 ### Post-processing